 Have accounting for past five years in place

-Provide your buyer with audited financial statements, the highest level of accounting scrutiny.
-This will be expensive but worth the cost.
+Consider providing your buyer with audited financial statements, the highest level of accounting scrutiny.
+This will be expensive but may be worth the cost.
+Your CPA can help you weigh the considerations.
 It's a good idea to begin getting audited statements two to three years in advance.
 Your audited statements will also be an important tool for the buyer to use in helping finance the purchase.